 India suspends visas for Canadians as row escalates

-India has suspended visa services for Canadian citizens amid an escalating row over the killing of a Sikh separatist on Canadian soil.
+India has stopped issuing visas to Canadian citizens amid an escalating row over the killing of a Sikh separatist on Canadian soil.

-Visa service provider BLS posted a message from India's mission blaming "operational reasons" for the decision.
+India said the temporary move was due to "security threats" disrupting work at its missions in Canada.
+Canada's visa services remain open in India.

-Tensions flared this week after Canada said it was investigating "credible allegations" linking India with the murder of the separatist leader.
+Tensions flared this week after Canada's leader said India may have been involved in the 18 June killing.

 India angrily rejected the allegation calling it "absurd".

-Analysts say relations between the countries, which have been strained for months, are now at an all-time low.
+Relations between the countries - key trade and security partners and US allies - have been strained for months.
+Analysts say they are now at an all-time low.

-The message about the suspension of visas was first posted on the BLS website on Thursday.

-"Important notice from Indian Mission: Due to operational reasons, with effect from 21 September 2023, Indian visa services have been suspended till further notice," it read.

-India's foreign ministry refused to comment on the matter and asked the BBC to refer to the BLS website.

-The move comes a day after India issued an advisory urging its citizens travelling to or living in Canada to "exercise utmost caution" in view of the "growing anti-India activities and politically-condoned hate crimes and criminal violence in Canada".
+India's government swiftly made clear the suspension of visa services "applies to Canadians in a third country".

+"There have been threats made to our high commission [embassy] and consulates in Canada," a foreign affairs ministry spokesman in Delhi said.
+"This has disrupted their normal functioning.
+Accordingly [they] are temporarily unable to process visa applications."

+"In light of the current environment where tensions have heightened, we are taking action to ensure the safety of our diplomats," a statement said.

+The two countries have historic close ties - and much is at stake.

-Canada has 1.4 million people of Indian origin, making up 3.7% of the country's population, according to the 2021 census.
+Canada has 1.4 million people of Indian origin - most of them Sikhs - making up 3.7% of the country's population, according to the 2021 census.
 India also sends the highest number of international students to Canada - in 2022, they made up 40% of total overseas students at 320,000.

-On Wednesday, Delhi said that some recent threats were directed at its diplomats and some Indians "who oppose the anti-India agenda".
+According to Indian government statistics, about 80,000 Canadian tourists visited India in 2021, behind only the US, Bangladesh and UK.

+The row burst into the open on Monday after Canada linked India with the murder of separatist leader Hardeep Singh Nijjar, a Canadian citizen who was shot dead in his vehicle by two masked gunmen outside a Sikh temple in British Columbia.

-Canadian Prime Minister Justin Trudeau said on Monday that intelligence agencies were investigating whether "agents of the government of India" were involved in the killing of Hardeep Singh Nijjar, a Canadian citizen - India had designated him a terrorist in 2020.
+Prime Minister Justin Trudeau said Canada's intelligence agencies were investigating whether "agents of the government of India" were involved in the killing of Nijjar - who India designated a terrorist in 2020.

-Nijjar was shot dead in his vehicle by two masked gunmen outside a Sikh temple on 18 June in British Columbia.

-"Any involvement of a foreign government in the killing of a Canadian citizen on Canadian soil is an unacceptable violation of our sovereignty," Mr Trudeau told the Canadian parliament on Monday.

-India reacted strongly, saying that Canada was trying to "shift the focus from Khalistani terrorists and extremists" who had been given shelter there.
+India reacted strongly, saying Canada was trying to "shift the focus from Khalistani terrorists and extremists" who had been given shelter there.
 The Indian government has often reacted sharply to demands by Sikh separatists in Western countries for Khalistan, or a separate Sikh homeland.

 The Khalistan movement peaked in India in the 1980s with a violent insurgency centred in Sikh-majority Punjab state.